Plombo/vcromclaim/neogeo_readme.txt

 PyCrypto should also work.

 NOTE: If game extraction crash with an unclear error message, you probably got the wrong key.
 Make sure you copied the key correctly or look for another key as described above.

-After decryption, many games also need to be decompressed.
-Two different algorithms are used: zlib and LZSA/XZ.
-Zlib compressed games are decompressed automatically.
-XZ compressed games cannot currently be decompressed, but you can decompress them yourself with 7zip.
-If 7zip gives error about unexpected data after end of compressed data, use hex-editor such as HxD to remove 00 bytes at end of file.

 TECHNICAL DETAILS ABOUT THE KEYS AND NEO GEO VIRTUAL CONSOLE ENCRYPTION